Yourtown Winner Draw Frequency & Ticket Allocation: The Complete Analysis

 Draw Frequency: How Often Does Yourtown Conduct Winners?

-The current draw (Win $3 Million Prize Home or Gold!) closes on 5 May 2026.
-This indicates a draw will occur on or shortly after that date.
-However, Yourtown does not publish a multi-year draw calendar.
-This lack of transparency makes it difficult for players to assess long-term draw frequency.
+The current draw closes on 5 May 2026.
+A draw will happen on or after that date.
+But Yourtown does not publish a schedule for future years.
+This makes it hard to predict when draws happen.

 Ticket Pool Structure and Allocation Mechanics